IFOnlyC/2022Spring_Finals/README.md

 ![image](https://user-images.githubusercontent.com/63156187/166606814-aa6e4053-ba19-45fd-8a72-1d5305bead97.png)
 ![image](https://user-images.githubusercontent.com/63156187/166606859-8748df01-830b-4e36-aea3-0dc03b0b8e01.png)

+Then we use the Pearson method to calculate the correlation coefficients and use linear regression to demonstrate that.

 The correlation coefficients are:

 |            |   Boston    |      NYC      |      Chicago      |      SFO      |      Washington D.C      |
 |------------|:-----------:|--------------:|------------------:|--------------:|-------------------------:|
 | Correlation Coefficients |  -0.085123    | -0.360768         | -0.529725     | -0.339701    | -0.814073 |

-From the table above, we see that the correlation coefficient in Washington D.C is -0.810473, which means the covid cases have a strong negative correlation with the usage of the shared bike in Washington D.C.
-And in Boston, the covid cases have a really weak correlation with the shared bike usage.

-Then we use linear regression to demonstrate the correlation.
+We use linear regression to demonstrate the correlation.

 ![image](https://user-images.githubusercontent.com/63156187/166609155-18eb01b4-ee52-4d9d-98c6-3ebc9d757c24.png)

 R-squared: 0.662715
 P-value: 0.0012688629650304379

-From the R-squared value, P-value, and the fitted linear regression plot, we can confirm that the new hypothesis will be rejected and the covid cases will have an impact on the usage of shared bikes in Washington D.C.
+From above, we see that the correlation coefficient is -0.81 which means there is a strong negative correlation of covid cases and total usage of shared bike in Washington D.C.
+And the R-squared is about 0.66 and p-value is 0.001 after we do the linear regression.
+So in this case, in Washington D.C, the increase of covid cases will decrease the usage of shared bike.
+So we reject our new hypothesis and accept that the covid cases will affect the usage of shared bikes in Washington D.C.

 ### Hypothesis 3: